BabylonJS/Documentation/content/How_To/contribute/how_to_start.md

 # Pre-Requisites

 - Reading the [contribution guidelines](https://github.com/BabylonJS/Babylon.js/blob/master/contributing.md).
 - An ability to code in Typescript.
-Babylon.js is written in Typescript then compiled and distributed in Javascript.
+Babylon.js is written in Typescript then compiled and distributed in JavaScript.
-- Know how to use a Command Line Interpreter (CLI).
-Used to issue Git commands.
+- Know how to use a Command Line Interpreter (CLI), used to issue Git commands.

 # Install Git